Forever-Peace/Ground_Control/draft_page.md

 __Strengths__: Extremely good at finding weird relationships (including nonlinear effects, discontinuous effects, local interactions, high-order interactions), awesome with large data sets, the data can be screwy with really weird distributions.
 __Weaknesses__: Very inefficient way to try to capture simple, continuous, linear effects.
 Somewhat of an opaque method.
 Isn't great at projecting rare outcomes.
 Doesn't benefit from cases where the data has a known structure or distribution.
 Will often only give you reasonable projections for cases that are similar to a number of previous instances in the training data (i.e. it doesn't do "trends").

+We fit a random-forest regression model over non-rescaled training data.
+Quality of candidate splits was assessed using Mean Squared Error over the outcome.
+Max depth (number of branches in the longest path from root to terminal node), minimum number of samples required to split a node, number of randomly sampled features used to grow each individual tree, and number of trees (which sklearn calls "number of estimators") were all optimized using a series of increasingly precise grid searches with two-fold cross validation.